 The Curing Process

-Curing is a fascinating process.
 A modern understanding of the benefits of curing is that it fixes a pinkish-reddish cured meat colour.
 It endows the meat with unique longevity, even if left outside a refrigerator, many times longer than that of fresh meat.
-It is powerful enough to prevent the deadly toxin formation by clostridium botulinum.
-It prevents rancidity of fat.
+It is powerful enough to prevent the deadly toxin formation by Clostridium botulinum.
+It prevents the formation of rancidity in fat.
 It lastly gives meat a unique cured taste.

 Salt-cured Chinese hams have been in production since the Tang Dynasty (618-907AD).
 First records appeared in the book Supplement to Chinese Materia Medica by Tang Dynasty doctor Chen Zangqi, who claimed ham from Jinhua was the best.
 Pork legs were commonly salted by soldiers in Jinhua to take on long journeys during wartime, and it was imperial scholar Zong Ze who introduced it to Song Dynasty Emperor Gaozong.
 Gaozong was so enamoured with the ham’s intense flavour and red colour he named it huo tui, or ‘fire leg’.
 (SBS) An earlier record of ham than Jinhua-ham is Anfu ham from the Qin dynasty (221 to 206 BCE).